Last Modified On: December 10, 2024

 The Project Border Violation Setting contains the following options:

-If the Project Border Violation Setting is set to NULL or "Conflict", when you adjust a task to start earlier than the Project Start Date, a constraint violation dialogue is displayed onscreen.
+If the Project Border Violation Setting is set to "Conflict", when you adjust a task to start earlier than the Project Start Date, a constraint violation dialogue is displayed onscreen.

 If a task has a predecessor(s), it will always plot as soon as possible (ASAP) following its predecessor(s).